Physics & Engineering Undergraduate Research

 The One Course At A Time curriculum allows you to spend an entire block researching a single topic of your choosing in your capstone course.
 You will work in small teams or individually to complete a project of your choice, with guidance and support in selecting a reasonable project and acquiring necessary resources.

 Recent students have developed a wide range of projects, including scanning electron microscopes, a variety of lasers, a cosmic muon ray detector, a graphene super capacitor, and a wireless power transmission system using magnetic resonance.

 On-campus summer research

 Cornell faculty and students regularly engage in collaborative summer research projects.
-These projects allows you to develop important research skills while working both independently and alongside faculty mentors.
+These projects allow you to develop important research skills while working both independently and alongside faculty mentors.
 Current research projects include:

 Off-campus research experiences (REUs)

 Our students have had great success in their acceptance to major summer research programs at places like Cornell University, Indiana University, the CERN particle accelerator lab in Switzerland, and the Space Telescope Science Institute.
 Many of these students previously spent a summer working with the Cornell physics and engineering faculty to develop their research skills.
 Because we're a small, hands-on department, we know our students and their lab skills well, and we're able to write strong, detailed letters of recommendation.